curityio/authzen-token-procedure/README.md

 - Dynamic claims generation - Not yet supported by AuthZEN.
 - Authorize if configured claims are allowed to be issued in token(s).
 - Add authorization to all supported flows.
-Currently only Code Flow is implemented.
+Currently only Code Flow and Client Credentials are implemented.

 ## More Information